Purdue vs. Northwestern NCAA Football Odds, Plays and Insights | November 20, 2021

 Northwestern Stats and Trends

-- This year, the Wildcats have just one ATS win in four games as an underdog of 11 points or more.
+- Northwestern has three wins against the spread in 10 games this season.

-- Northwestern's games this year have hit the over in 50% of its opportunities (five times in 10 games with a set point total).
+- The Wildcats have covered the spread once this year when underdogs by 11 points or more (in four chances).

-- When Northwestern records more than 22.5 points, it is 1-2 against the spread and 2-1 overall.
+- Northwestern has hit the over in 50% of its opportunities this year (five times in 10 games with a set point total).

-- In games that Northwestern amasses over 359.2 yards, the team is 3-2 against the spread and 2-3 overall.
+- Northwestern is 1-2 against the spread and 2-1 overall in games when it scores more than 22.5 points.

-- This year the Wildcats have turned the ball over 19 times, five more than the Boilermakers' takeaways (14).
+- Northwestern is 3-2 against the spread and 2-3 overall when the team churns out more than 359.2 yards.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.